Alluxio/alluxio/docs/en/core-services/Caching.md

 However, making progress on management tasks will require quiet periods on the worker.

 - `DIRECTORY`; management tasks will back off from directories with ongoing user I/O.
-This mode will give better chance of making progress on management tasks However, immediate user I/O throughput might be decreased due to increased management task activity.
+This mode will give a better chance of making progress on management tasks However, immediate user I/O throughput might be decreased due to increased management task activity.

 An additional property that effects both back-off strategies is